-The purpose of the Business Development Unit (BDU) is to spend the next 12 months identifying and developing new sources of revenue with the potential to generate significant annual surplus for the whole-of-Synod.
+The Business Development Unit (BDU) identifies and develops new sources of revenue with the potential to generate significant annual surplus for the whole-of-Synod.
 This will be done in a way that demonstrates a capacity to be agile, sustainable and transformative across all Synod activities.

 One of the advantages of the BDU is that it works collaboratively across all parts of the church.

 To make sure we do this well, we are built to remain open and accessible to all parts of the church to help us find our way together.
 To assist people in managing innovation and to facilitate appropriate partnerships, the BDU uses a due diligence process which allows the church to assess opportunities as they come to light.

 For example, currently, the BDU is focusing on:

 - Childcare: Working across all our childcare services to deliver a sustainable and safe structure for families and children.

 - Solar/renewable energy opportunities: Ensuring that as far as possible we can combine our energy renewable efforts across all Synod entities.
 A joint approach means we can accelerate and coordinate solar power for cost reduction and revenue/surplus creation across the Synod’s property footprint.
 We anticipate this will provide significant opportunities for finance both through government grants and generate income for demand response in partnership with an energy retailer.

 - One Church Connect: This is an online program which can help church congregations manage the people it interacts with daily.
 Initially, it will provide a platform for volunteer and pastoral care management and online donations.

 - Op shops: Lots of church communities and agencies run op shops and they can contribute significantly to income.
 The intent of this program is to support the church to continue to safely operate op shops as well as expand the op shop network where possible.